HolyBlackCat/cpp-tutorials/using_libraries_pacman.md

    Given `lib__.dll.a`, pass the `__` part of its name to the `-l...` flag.
 (E.g. given `libopenal.dll.a`, use **`-lopenal`**.)

-   `.dll.a` is a "import library".
+   `.dll.a` is an "import library".
 It's a tiny file that doesn't contain the function definitions, but will silence the `undefined symbol` errors and cause your application to load `.dll` when started, which *does* contain the definitions.

    Since all `.dll.a`/`.a` files are installed to the same directory (`C:\msys64\clang64\lib`), you normally don't need to manually specify their location.
 But `-L...` lets you do that if needed (like `-I...` for headers).